OpenNebula/docs/source/management_and_operations/monitor_alert/install.rst

 .. prompt:: bash # auto

-    # yum -y install opennebula-prometheus
+    # yum -y install opennebula-prometheus opennebula-prometheus-kvm

 **Deb based distributions (Ubuntu, Debian)**

 .. prompt:: bash # auto

-   # apt install opennebula-prometheus
+   # apt -y install opennebula-prometheus opennebula-prometheus-kvm

 Step 3.
 Install Hosts Packages [Hosts]
 ================================================================================

-In your hosts you need to install the Prometheus exporters, this package includes:
+In your hosts you need to install the Prometheus-KVM, this package includes:

+  - The OpenNebula exporter (unused in Hosts).
-  - The OpenNebula Libvirt exporter
+  - The OpenNebula Libvirt exporter.
-  - The `Prometheus official node exporter <https://github.com/prometheus/node_exporter/blob/master/LICENSE>`_.
+  - The `Prometheus Node exporter binary <https://github.com/prometheus/node_exporter/blob/master/LICENSE>`_.

 Prometheus Node exporter is free software and re-distributed in this package for your convinience under the terms of the Apache License 2.0, as described in the `Node exporter license <https://github.com/prometheus/node_exporter/blob/master/LICENSE>`_.